Should you create 360º product images?

-HomeDepot.com features no fewer than 12 visual assets for the DeWalt 20-Volt cordless drill, including four lifestyle photos, two videos, and a 360º image.
-Having the 360º image among the visual assets works well in part because this drill is in a crowded space–there are dozens of alternatives in the cordless drill category on HomeDepot alone.
+HomeDepot.com features no fewer than 12 visual assets for the DeWalt 20-Volt cordless drill , including four lifestyle photos, two videos, and a 360º image.
+Having a 360º product view is useful in part because this drill is in a crowded space—there are dozens of alternatives in the cordless drill category on HomeDepot alone.

 Because shoppers can both spin this image and zoom in, they can compare the nitty-gritty details that differentiate this drill from the many others competing for their attention.

 The takeaway: Use 360º images to help shoppers understand a product’s distinguishing features in a crowded field.

 This 6,000-plus piece Lego replica of the Hogwarts castle (of Harry Potter fame) retails for $399.99.
 The Amazon listing features six still images plus a 360º rotating image, which lets shoppers appreciate the intricately detailed back and sides of the structure in their full context.

 At this price point, a 360º image is a smart move: while it may be hard for most people to justify spending $400 on a toy, it’s easier to understand the value this particular toy offers when you’re able to see the incredible detail it contains.

 The takeaway: Use 360º images for items with higher price points to illustrate their differentiating features.

 In the early days of online retail, jewelry didn’t seem like a good candidate.
 Its high price point meant shoppers wanted to inspect merchandise with their own eyes and hands before buying.
 But improved online imagery (including 360º images) is changing that.